MUTOR-2/ScienceOfMusic/_units/06/index.md

 {% include p/xwaveform-spectroscope-small src="./timbre_farben_sin.mp3" gain="1.0" %}

-The notes of the
-chord are generally well outside the critical band from one another, and as we saw in unit XX, {% include note author="jm" text="link to unit" %}, will not produce much sensation of roughness.
+With pure tones, the notes of the chord are generally well outside the critical band from one another, and as we saw in unit 04 {% include note author="jm" text="link to unit: https://mutor-2.github.io/ScienceOfMusic/units/06/index.html" %}, will not produce much sensation of roughness.
 The two orchestrations, however, are quite rough, due to the orchestration chosen.
 {% include img-figure url="./timbre_farben_spectra.gif" description="An analysis of the spectra of the two orchestrations of the 'Farben' chord, in comparison with a rendering of pure sinusoids." %}